jdoleary/Spellmasons/docs/TasksCurrent.md

 - when in full screen escape leaves full screen in addition to opening menu
     - https://stackoverflow.com/questions/72248081/preventing-electron-to-exit-fullscreen-on-escape
 - sync issue: golem moving through frozen guys jumped back
-- (m) load is broken, it GCs a BUNCh of underworlds
 - (m) You're able to cast into negative mana in multiplayer
 - "All targets" copy is confusing if player doesn't understand targeting
 - Find a way to make randomness fixed (like in spell "Displace" so that it doesn't get different random results on other people's screens and so that it wont change after another player casts)